emmastrand/EmmaStrand_Notebook/_posts/2022-03-02-Point-Judith-Oyster-Gut-16S-V3V4-Analysis.md

 Full DADA2 options from qiime2 on this page: [here](https://docs.qiime2.org/2021.4/plugins/available/dada2/denoise-paired/)

 `p-n-threads` choice: 20 because this will give us multi-thread processing capability to speed up the qiime2 pipeline but won't take all available threads on the putnam lab node.

+I tried the following denoise parameters:
+- With 52/50 primer length; F: 240 R: 230 (`denoise-230.sh`)
+- With 52/50 primer length; F: 240 R: 210 (`denoise-210.sh`)
+- Without 52/50 primer length; no truncating (`denoise-no.sh`)
+- Without 52/50 primer length; F: 240

+#### denoise paramter trials

+Output from these trials in this directory: `PointJudithData_16S/denoise_trials`.

+#### no trimming step because we don't have primers?

-`--p-trim-left-r 52 --p-trim-left-f 50 \`: 50 bp forward primer and 52 for reverse.
+Originally I had `--p-trim-left-r 52 --p-trim-left-f 50 \`: 50 bp forward primer and 52 for reverse, but when I use the command `grep -c "TCGTCGGCAGCGTCAGATGTGTATAAGAGACAGCCAGCAGCYGCGGTAAN" RS10_S7_L001_R1_001.fastq` the result is 0.
+Same thing when I use the reverse primer sequence.

+### with primer sequence

 I want to try the following cut-offs based on the seq quality histogram:
 - F: 240 R: 230
 - F: 240 R: 210

-#### denoise paramter trials

-Output from these trials in this directory: `PointJudithData_16S/denoise_trials`

 `denoise-230.sh` will look indentical to `denoise.sh` except:
 -  `--p-trunc-len-r 230 --p-trunc-len-f 240 \`